Feral Druid Compendium

 Convoke) and have nothing else to put points in.
 It is an extremely minor dps increase.

-Feline Swiftness: You only drop this if you need another talent point to play something else, and value the
+Feline Swiftness: You only drop this if you need another talent point to play something else.

-Perfectly-Honed Instincts: Can take if there isn't anything else you want, or if the fight timers suit 90s cooldown better.
+Perfectly-Honed Instincts: Can take if there isn't anything else you want, or if the fight timers suit 90s defensive cooldowns better.

-Incapacitating Roar: Often picked in keys as a soft-kick.
-Recently buffed so it won't break instantly.
+Incapacitating Roar: Often picked in keys as a soft aoe-kick.
 In raid this is pretty niche.

 Fluid Form: Highly recommended talent to reduce global wastage from shapeshifting.
 If you don't find yourself shapeshifting much, this talent is much less valuable.